College of Science and Health > Academics > School of Nursing > Student Resources > Aid & Scholarships

 The first step is to complete a yearly Federal Application for Financial Student Aid (FAFSA).
 Contact the Financial Aid Office for more information.

-Any newly admitted student who has graduated from DePaul (has a degree conferred - bachelor's, master's or doctorate) will be eligible to receive a Double Demon Scholarship, as a 25% automatic discount, for any GRADUATE coursework they take after the degree is conferred.
-This includes degree coursework, certificate coursework and non-degree coursework.
-It does not include coursework from the Center for Professional Education (CPE), Institute for Professional Development (IPD), coursework in a doctoral program or a master of fine arts (MFA), Music, Theatre, Law and a few other select programs.
-The Double Demon Scholarship can not be used in conjunction with any other institutional aid or discount.
-For more information, contact the Office of Graduate Admission at GradDePaul@depaul.eduor (773) 325-7315.
+Double Demon Scholarship Any newly admitted student who has already graduated from a bachelor's, master's or doctoral degree program at DePaul is eligible to receive the Double Demon Scholarship.
+The scholarship covers 25% of the tuition for graduate degree coursework, certificate coursework and non-degree coursework taken after the student's first degree is conferred.
+It does not include coursework from the Center for Professional Education (CPE), Institute for Professional Development (IPD), doctoral programs, Music, Theatre, Law and select other programs.
+The Double Demon Scholarship cannot be used in conjunction with any other institutional aid or discount.
+Should a student be offered any additional assistance from the University, the more advantageous of the two awards will be applied.
+For more information, contact the Office of Graduate Admission at firstname.lastname@example.org or (773) 325-7315.

 External Scholarship sources